ppi-ag/deep-sampler/README.md

 PersistentSample.of(myDaoSampler.load(Matchers.anyInt()));
 ```

-If we repeat the test with DeepSampler switched to player-mode, the original method will not be called anymore.
+If we repeat the test with DeepSampler switched to player-mode, the marked method will not be called anymore.
 Instead,
 a recorded sample from the JSON-file will be returned.
-If the method is called with particular parameters, DeepSampler looks for a sample that has been recorded with the same
+If the method is called with particular parameters, DeepSampler looks for a sample, that has been recorded with the same
 parameters.
-This is how even longer tests with several varying calls to stubs can be replayed.

 <img src="/docs/assets/deepsampler-demo-player.png?raw=true" alt="Only samples from the previous recording are returned by the stub" width="50%"/>